-Place home appliances such as cordless telephones, microwaves, and televisions as far away as possible from the router/access point.
+Place home appliances such as cordless telephones, microwaves, wireless speakers, and televisions as far away as possible from the bridge/access point.
 This would significantly reduce any interference that the appliances might cause since they operate on same frequency.

 Security